 “Sir Benedict.”

-She glanced at the sun.
+She checked the sun.
 Normally she’d push on another hour, but she had been yawning herself for the last half hour, so she relented.
 “Okay, I guess this is as good a spot as any.”

 “Any thoughts about how far out we are from the town?”